-Open Channel Two-Phase Flow CFD Simulation
+Open Channel Flow (Two-Phase) CFD Simulation, ANSYS Fluent Training

 In this analysis, the two-phase flow of water and air inside an open channel is investigated.